 |• Good variety of order types|

-Tradestation mobile trading platform is available both on any iOS or Android devices.
+The TradeStation mobile trading platform is available on both iOS and Android devices.
 It's only available in English.

-It has very similar functions to the web platform, so we only detail what is different.
+It has very similar functions to the web platform, so we'll focus only on the differences here.

 Look and feel

-The Tradestation mobile trading platform is user-friendly and it has a neat design.
+The TradeStation mobile trading platform is user-friendly and has a neat design.

 Login and security

-Tradestation provides a safe login.
-You can log in using two-step verification, and then set up a biometric authentication.
+TradeStation offers safe login functions.
+You can log in using two-step verification, and then set up biometric authentication.

-The search functions are OK.
-You can search by typing the symbol that you are looking for, but you cannot filter based on the asset types.
+Search functions on the mobile platform are OK.
+You can search by typing the symbol you are looking for, but you cannot filter according to asset types.

 You can use the same order types and order terms as on the web trading platform.